material-motion/material-motion/starmap/specifications/observable/MotionObservable-core-animation.md

 ### Why don't we emit the animation object on the next channel?

-So that we may maximize interoperability with existing operators and interactions.
+We make use of a separate core animation channel so that we may maximize interoperability with existing operators and interactions.

 If we emitted a different `T` value for Core Animation-based streams then we'd have to introduce a new class of operators, interactions, and properties that support these distinct `T` types.
 While